Cooldude0340/tortk/readme.md

 ## As This is a first release of this project the installation is a bit lengthy but takes less than 10 mins.
 ## In subsequent releases i will try to make one click install
-## For Heroku users New repo will come soon (This repo will not work on heroku)

 ## Installing
 ### [Demo video for direct clone and run](https://youtu.be/HYjG4-VfxXs)